KNOW YOUR RIGHTS:

 Life and estate planning is recommended for every family and every individual, even if you do not have children or many assets.
 Life planning documents address illness and incapacitation.
 Estate planning documents address death and assets.
 All of these documents protect you, your partner or spouse, your children, and your family as a unit.
 If you fail to make these decisions, the legal system will make them for you.
 A typical life and estate plan for our families includes: a Will, a Minor Support Trust, various deeds, beneficiary designation forms, a Nomination of Guardian for Minor Child, a Parental Power of Attorney, Powers of Attorney for Health Care and Finances, a Living Will, health care facility visitation authorizations, HIPAA releases, and if necessary, a Revocable Living Trust.
 There are also new marriage-based tax planning devices available to same-sex couples after Wolf and Obergefell and the 2013 case of United States v.
 Windsor (which struck down the federal Defense of Marriage Act, “DOMA”).
 Our firm helps couples navigate these new benefits of marriage within their estate plan, and can even help prepare your tax returns and amend past returns if advisable.

-Over the years, our firm has developed LGBT-specific versions of these documents that are recommended even post-marriage and parentage equality.
-Redundancy and safety nets are key in an LGBT-specific life and estate plan, as is properly coordinating the documents with whatever court order or contracts a family may choose to do with regard to their child.
+Over the years, our firm has developed LGBTQ-specific versions of these documents that are recommended even post-marriage and parentage equality.
+Redundancy and safety nets are key in an LGBTQ-specific life and estate plan, as is properly coordinating the documents with whatever court order or contracts a family may choose to do with regard to their child.

 Marital Property Agreements and Divorce